sparkfun/Qwiic_Template_Py/DOCUMENTATION.md

 If a documentation build fails, the best method to debug is to dig into the specific build (The Project -> Builds) and review the build log.
 If more detail is needed, the __View raw__ link on the build page will dispaly the raw log file from the build run.

+#### Documentation Update

+The update process for the documentation is automatic.
+Whenever the projects master branch on GitHub is updated, ReadTheDocs will initiate a documentation build using the new package content.